daydreamersjp/opt-coupon-dist/README.md

 <img src="./data/image/scatter_plot_budget_vs_roi.jpg" width=500>

-Now we got the champion at the budget of 18,000 USD.
+Now we got the champion outcome at the budget of 18,000 USD.
 If the budget is less than 18,000 USD we miss further gaining opportunity, while if the budget is more than 18,000 USD we will just lose money because we cannot expect the sales is more than we pay.

 <br />